-3.2.
-Surface integration on multibubbles
+3.2 Surface integration on union of balls

 We turn now to surface integration, on a domain Ω that is the boundary of an arbitrary union of balls, namely i.e. the set of all points lying on some sphere $\partial B(C_j, r_j)$, $j = 1, \ldots, s$, but not internally to any of the balls $B(C_k, r_k)$, $k \neq j$.
 We present two examples, corresponding to the same centers and radii considered above for volume integration, i.e. the surface of the union of 3 balls and of 100 balls in Section 3.1.
 Notice that Ω is a subset of an algebraic surface, i.e. the union of the corresponding spheres.
-Though the polynomial spaces dimension could be computed theoretically by algebraic geometry methods (cf., e.g., [4]), we do not enter
+Though the polynomial spaces dimension could be computed theoretically by algebraic geometry methods (cf., e.g., [6]), we do not enter this delicate matter here, since the algorithm computes numerically such a dimension by a rank revealing approach on a Vandermonde-like matrix.